-The City of Jesup has been treating wastewater since the early 50s.
+The City of Jesup has been treating wastewater since the early 1950s.
 The treatment plant was updated in 1971 and then modified again in 1988.
-In 1988, this upgrade cost around 3.3 million dollars.
-The City of Jesup started building a new wastewater around September 2012.
-The team is currently in the final step and is managing the start up problems.
+In 1988, the upgrade cost around 3.3 million dollars.
+The City of Jesup began building a new plant in September 2012 and it was completed in 2015.
+The current Wastewater Treatment Plant was approximately a $13 million project.

-The Wastewater Treatment Plant now has redundancy in it so that should errors arise, the team can work on the equipment while it is down.
+The new Wastewater Treatment Plant was designed with redundancy built in so that should errors arise, the team can work on the equipment while it is down.

-The new plant has VFD drives to run pumps and motor and it has a backup generator to run the plant.
-It also has a wireless SCAD system to control and monitor the plants operation.
+Our plant has VFD drives to run the pumps and motors.
+The system has a backup generator to run the plant.
+It also has a wireless SCADA system to control and monitor the plants operation.

-There are 18 pumping stations around town and a new station is currently being built at Bill Morris Park.
-These pumping stations around town pump the wastewater to the Wastewater Plant.
+There are 19 pumping stations throughout the City of Jesup.
+These pumping stations pump the wastewater to the Wastewater Plant.